jessetrippe/jessetrippe.github.io/_work_items/01-amazon-scheduling.md

 <section class="grid grid-item-12/12">
 	<div class="grid-item-12/12 grid-item-7/12@md">
 		<p>In 2018 Amazon launched a last-mile delivery program powered by entrepreneurs.
 These new companies needed a way to manage their drivers' schedules and communicate their capacity and schedules to Amazon.
-The needs of each user (Amazon, schedulers, and drivers) is often at odds with one another, forcing the team&mdash;consisting of a Product Manager, a developement team, and myself&mdash;to focus on how our tool could make meaningful strides to achieve the larger organization's goals.</p>
+The needs of each user (Amazon station operators, schedulers, and drivers) is often at odds with one another, forcing the team&mdash;consisting of a Product Manager, a developement team, and myself&mdash;to focus on how our tool could make meaningful strides to achieve the larger organization's goals.</p>
 		<p>The request was to move the daily and weekly offline process of accepting Amazon offered routes online in order to reduce errors and manual touch-points.
 We built a scrappy solution in 2017 to accomplish this task and began planning a more robust, user-centered solution to launch mid 2018.</p>
 	</div>
 	<aside class="project-meta grid-item-12/12 grid-item-5/12@md">